 Our salvation was a Gulf station, manned by a crusty local who’d seen this movie before.
 We pulled in, I rolled down my window, and before I could say a word, the gentleman asked, “Fenway Park?”
 No doubt this was an occupational hazard.

 We were pointed in the right direction, thank goodness, and now the only matter was parking.
 Shea, conveniently located off the Grand Central, was cleverly surrounded by asphalt.
 Fenway, then in its 74th season, was built before such concerns existed.
-Joel had done a little research and told me there was no was no parking, per se (how did we live before the Internet?).
+Joel had done a little research and told me there was no parking, per se (how did we live before the Internet?).
 Thus, when we passed by somebody’s house fronted by a sign offering game parking in his yard for five bucks, we were relieved, if a little shocked.

 Five bucks for parking?
 A car?
 Really?